HewlettPackard/codar-ce/README.md

 •	Heavy lifting is already done by the proven software **HP OO which acts as a central engine**

-•	**Authentication & Authorization** supports CAC, SSO, LDAP etc.
+•	**Authentication & Authorization** supports CAC, SSO, LDAP, SAML etc.

 •	**RBAC** support

 #HPE Codar CE trial license limitations
-1. 30 days of trial period with unlimited deployment on any number of OSI
+1. Trial period of 30 days with unlimited deployment for any number of OSI.
-2. Post trail period only 5 OSI can be used
+2. After expiry of trial period upto 5 OSI will be  available if collection of product usage data by HPE is not selected during product activation.
+3. Upto 25 OSI will be available if collection of product usage data by HPE is selected during product activation.

-#Codar version supported
+#Codar version
 ```
-Codar 1.60 with Patch 1
+Codar 1.70
 ```

-#Prerequisites
+# Prerequisites
-1. Set up Docker client with “docker-compose” as given in this  Docker site.
-[Reference Site](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
+1. Set up Docker client with “docker-compose” latest version as given in this  Docker site.
+[Reference Site : Install Docker Engine](https://docs.docker.com/engine/installation/linux/ubuntulinux/) [Reference Site : Install Docker Compose] (https://docs.docker.com/compose/install/)
 2. OS & System Requirements for Docker Client/Workstation
 ```
 OS  : Ubuntu 12.x and above